 Olive Garden Chicken Marsala

 This delicious dish is made with wine, mushrooms, and chicken breasts.
 This creates a savory sauce that you won’t want to miss.
-I like to serve this with polenta, mashed potatoes, or even pasta.
+Serve it with polenta, mashed potatoes, or even pasta.

 Ingredients